SIBarcodeNetwork/ReadtheDocsMaster/Docs/downloading_traces.rst

 Downloading traces from LIMS
 ============================

 The Geneious Assembler Module is used to edit, save, export and ultimately publish the sequence data.
+To be able to use the Assembler Module, traces must be imported into the user's local Geneious Prime directory.

-You have two options for importing the raw traces to the Assembler Module:
+There are two options for importing the raw traces:

 * Downloading the raw traces from the LIMS database
-* Directly importing the traces from disk
+* Directly importing the traces from local disk

-The main advantage of the first option is that all of the specimen's associated FIMS and LIMS meta-data are attached to its trace file.
-Alternatively, if importing traces from disk, none of the specimen's associated FIMS or LIMS meta-data will be attached, and it can prove more difficult to attach this meta-data after import.
-As a result, you should utilize the first option whenever possible.
+The main advantage of the first option is that all of the specimen's associated FIMS and LIMS metadata are attached to its trace file.
+Alternatively, if importing traces from disk, none of the specimen's associated FIMS or LIMS metadata will be attached, and it can prove more difficult to attach this metadata after import.
+As a result, the first option should be utilized whenever possible.

 Downloading the raw traces from the LIMS database
 -------------------------------------------------